hhundley/Ecommerce-Practice/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
-  Using starter code, the backend of an ecommerce platform was built using Sequelize, mysql, express, and dotenv.
+  The backend of an ecommerce platform built from scratch using Sequelize, mysql, express, and dotenv.

   ## Table of Contents
   * [Installation](#installation)